kubernetes-retired/heapster/docs/sink-configuration.md

 ### Google Cloud Logging
 This sink supports events only.
-To use the InfluxDB sink add the following flag:
+To use the GCL sink add the following flag:

 	--sink=gcl

 *Notes:*
- * This sink works only on a Google Compute Enginer VM as of now
+ * This sink works only on a Google Compute Engine VM as of now
  * GCE instance must have “https://www.googleapis.com/auth/logging.write” auth scope
  * GCE instance must have Logging API enabled for the project in Google Developer Console
  * GCL Logs are accessible via:
     * `https://console.developers.google.com/project/<project_ID>/logs?service=custom.googleapis.com`
-    * Where `project_ID` is the project ID of the Google Cloud Platform project ID.
+    * Where `project_ID` is the project ID of the Google Cloud Platform project.
     * Select `kubernetes.io/events` from the `All logs` drop down menu.

 ### Hawkular-Metrics